Using Xbox Game Pass? Here are the 15 games to download now

 Katana Zero

 Few games exude cool like Katana Zero does.
 This unforgiving and slick 2D action game challenges you to slash and dodge your way through a bleak neo-noir world, with plenty of satisfying ways to creatively take out enemies with weapons and traps.
-Its white-knuckle action is broken up by interactive and increasingly mystifying cutscenes that slowly unravel the story of your deadly assassin, adding a compelling “just one more level” quality that will keep you coming back.
+Its white-knuckle action is broken up by interactive and increasingly mystifying cut scenes that slowly unravel the story of your deadly assassin, adding a compelling “just one more level” quality that will keep you coming back.
 We’ve played a lot of great indie games on Game Pass, but Katana Zero’s mix of fun combat, interesting storytelling and sheer style make it a major standout.

 Available on: console, PC